 (C) Verify that a Certificate Approver has signed or otherwise approved the EV Code Signing Certificate Request.

-A Timestamp Authority is NOT REQUIRED to validate in any way data submitted to it for timestamping.
-It simply adds the time to the data that are presented to it, signs the result and appends its own Timestamp Certificate.

 Acceptable Methods of Verification – Overview

 As a general rule, the CA is responsible for taking all verification steps reasonably necessary to satisfy each of the Verification Requirements set forth in the subsections below.
 The Acceptable Methods of Verification are set forth in the EV Guidelines.
 In all cases, however, the CA is responsible for taking any additional verification steps that may be reasonably necessary under the circumstances to satisfy the applicable Verification Requirement.